TheHutGroup/sre-app-catalog/README.md

 # SRE App Catalog

-A GiantSwarm app catalog for SRE-managed applications.
+App catalog for SRE-managed applications.

 These applications can either be 3rd party creations that SRE manage, or SRE-created & managed.